ahrink/configmaster/01_attention.md

 translates to counts the number of users accessing ahr-stamp where
 1. biosdate is interpreted as YYYYMMDDHHmmss, followed by
-2. a nine digit microsecond in decimal format
+2. a nine digit (nanosecond) in decimal format

 https://github.com/ahrink/AHR-Stamp
-.
+...

+The C lang part: https://github.com/ahrink/datestamp